CLincat/vulcat/README_en-us.md

     Specify the target type for the scan

     -a APPLICATION, --application=APPLICATION
-                        Specifies the target type, separated by commas (e.g. thinkphp / thinkphp,weblogic) (default: all)
+                        Specifies the target type, for supported frameworks, see the tips at the bottom, separated by commas (e.g. thinkphp / thinkphp,weblogic) (default: auto)
+    -v VULN, --vuln=VULN
+                        Specify the vulnerability number,With -a/--application
+                        to scan a single vulnerability,You can use --list to see the vulnerability number,vulnerabilities that do
+                        not have a vulnerability number are not supported.The number does not discriminate between sizes, and the symbol - and _ are acceptable (e.g. -a fastjson -v cnVD-2019-22238 or -a Tomcat -v CVE-2017_12615)

   Api:
     The third party Api